Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Observational features of thin disk emission

 \section{Observational features of thin disk emission}

 In astrophysical settings, black holes are typically surrounded by large amounts of accreting matter.
-This makes the study of shadows cast by Schwarzschild-Hernquist black holes particularly relevant from an observational perspective.
-In this section we will investigate the shadows and rings of a Schwarzschild-Hernquist black hole surrounded by a disk-like accretion disk that is optically and geometrically thin.
+This makes the study of \replace{the shadows cast by}{the observational appearance of} Schwarzschild-Hernquist black holes particularly relevant from an observational perspective.
+We note that in the thin disk scenario discussed below, the boundary of the observed central brightness depression is determined by the emission profile and does not necessarily coincide with the critical curve at $b = b_p$, in contrast to the spherical accretion case.
+This distinction has been highlighted in recent works~\cite{gralla2019black,gralla2020lensing,macedo2024optical,paugnat2022photon}.In this section we will investigate \replace{the shadows and rings}{the central brightness depression and ring structure} of a Schwarzschild-Hernquist black hole surrounded by a disk-like accretion disk that is optically and geometrically thin.